Improving the Climate Change Information Environment

 - Choice of question: Did you choose a question about which there is currently misinformation or a lack of information?
 Your completed assignment should show that the question is either matter of some disagreement or an issue on which there is no significant disagreement, but about which there is significant misinformation on the web.

-- Quality of explanation: In answering the question do you write with clarity while still showing the level of nuance the subject requires?
+- Quality of explanation: In answering the question, do you make a logical argument?
+Do you write with clarity?

 - Quality of Sourcing: Do you source your support for the answer through the appropriate use of hyperlinks?
 Are your sources reliable, and do they tap into relevant expertise in the field?
 For statistical questions do you note both the source of the statistics and any relevant information about how they were collected and by whom?